 Hawkeye defenders seemed confident this would be the result.
 Defensive end Parker Hesse, who has started more games than any current player, had that feeling affirmed in practice during the week.

 GROUNDING THE 'JET':How Iowa's defense crushed Maryland's offense

 “The way we run to the ball, the way we play together,” Hesse said, “that’s something you can trust in any situation.”

 Jake Gervase discusses the defense's performance during Iowa's 23-0 win versus Maryland.
-Matthew Bain, Sports writer
+Hawk Central

 That dedication to preparation plus effort is why this team is clearly striking an emotional chord with its head coach.